JonathanYogev/NutritionTracker/README.md

 ### Deployment

-This project is deployed using Terraform.
+The project is deployed using Terraform.
 For detailed, step-by-step instructions, please refer to the **[Deployment Guide](./docs/deployment_guide.md)**.

 ## 🛠️ Tech Stack